Tyneside Amateur League

 The Tyneside Amateur League was a football competition based in England.
-It had one division, which sat at level 14 of the English football league system.
-It was a feeder to the Northern Alliance.
+It had one division, which was a feeder to the Northern Alliance.

 The League was formed in 1949 and was 60 years old in 2009.
 To celebrate this, the League held a dinner with John Beresford as the guest speaker on 12 June at The Lancastrian Suite of the Dunston Federation Brewery.
 The League ceased after the 2018–19 season.